maxdobeck/local-music-player/README.md

 Manage and play songs in your bookmarks, locally.

 ## Setup and Use
 Only Chrome bookmarks are currently supported.
 Only unnested bookmark folders from your Bookmarks Bar will show up.
+Currently only bookmarks to Youtube are supported.

 ## Installing and Running Dev Version
 ```